 Tier 1 Entrepreneur Extension Visa Guidance

-Tier 1 Entrepreneur Extension requirements are strict, specially the Genuine Entrepreneur Test.
-UK Visa and Immigration (UKVI) team can visit your office to check genuineness of the business when you apply for extension.
+Tier 1 Entrepreneur Extension requirements are strict, especially the Genuine Entrepreneur Test.
+The UK Visa and Immigration (UKVI) team can visit your business premises to check the genuineness of the business when you apply for an extension.

 Once you have successfully established your UK business under a Tier 1 Entrepreneur Visa, it’s time to start preparing for an extension.
 The Tier 1 (Entrepreneur) Visa extension allows you and your dependants to continue to live and work in the UK after the expiry of your initial visa, which is valid for three years and four months.
 An extension will increase this time by two years, provided you meet all requirements.